fluree/docs.flur.ee/src/content/previousVersions/091/full.md

 Property | Options | Description
 -- | -- | --
-fdb-mode | `dev` `query` `transactor` | Dev runs a standalone version of FlureeDB, which supports both queries and transaction. `Query` and `transactor` are for running FlureeDB as a query or transactor, respectively. fdb-license-key | `key` | (Optional) Required for enterprise version fdb-network | `string` | The name of the network the transactor group will operate in fdb-group-port | `int` | The communication port for the transactor group fdb-group-listen-addr | `ip address` | (Optional) Specify an ip address only if you want to bind listening to a specific IP address, otherwise FlureeDB will bind to: tcp://*:<fdb-group-port>
+fdb-mode | `dev` `query` `transactor` | Dev runs a standalone version of Fluree, which supports both queries and transaction. `Query` and `transactor` are for running Fluree as a query or transactor, respectively. fdb-license-key | `key` | (Optional) Required for enterprise version fdb-network | `string` | The name of the network the transactor group will operate in fdb-group-port | `int` | The communication port for the transactor group fdb-group-listen-addr | `ip address` | (Optional) Specify an ip address only if you want to bind listening to a specific IP address, otherwise Fluree will bind to: tcp://*:<fdb-group-port>
 fdb-group-transactors | `server`,`server`, etc | (Optional) A list of transactors that will participate in this transactor group.
 Include the protocool (tcp:// only supported currently), server name, and port.
 List multiple servers with comma separating them, i.e.: fdb-group-transactors=tcp://10.0.0.1:9790,tcp://10.0.0.2:9790,tcp://10.0.0.3:9790.
-Leave this field blank to run when running FlureeDB standalone. fdb-group-me | `server` | (Optional) "This" transactor must be in the list in fdb-group-transactors.
+Leave this field blank to run when running Fluree standalone. fdb-group-me | `server` | (Optional) "This" transactor must be in the list in fdb-group-transactors.
 Best practice is to pass this in as an environment variable.
-Leave this field blank to run when running FlureeDB standalone. fdb-group-open-api | `boolean` | Set to true if a signature is not required in order to access [signed endpoints](#signed-endpoints). fdb-storage-type | `file` `memory` `none` `Cassandra` | This option specifies the common storage for blocks and index segments. `file` stores in file directory. `none` stores on-disk, `memory` stores in-memory only and will disappear on server stop, and `Cassandra` allows you to use Apache Cassandra.
+Leave this field blank to run when running Fluree standalone. fdb-group-open-api | `boolean` | Set to true if a signature is not required in order to access [signed endpoints](#signed-endpoints). fdb-storage-type | `file` `memory` `none` `Cassandra` | This option specifies the common storage for blocks and index segments. `file` stores in file directory. `none` stores on-disk, `memory` stores in-memory only and will disappear on server stop, and `Cassandra` allows you to use Apache Cassandra.
 If you chose Cassandra, there are additional options below you need to specify. fdb-storage-file-directory | `directory name` | (Optional) When using the `file` storage-type, this is the name of the file directory.